jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ## 2.3 Prometheus Configuration

 PCI devices not specifically designed for Amiga AUTOCONFIG should be installed in a Prometheus configuration slot.
 Each slot designated as a Prometheus configuration slot may be accessed through the base address of the Local PCI Bridge, which is always configured by AUTOCONFIG at startup.
 Each slot on the PCI bus may be addressed individually by its offset value to read or write from that device's configuration register.
-To maintain compatability with Prometheus drivers, the system must support **IDSEL** on four slots driven by **A[19..16]**.
+To maintain compatability with existing Prometheus drivers, the system must support **IDSEL** on four slots driven by **A[19..16]**.
 These four slots also support AUTOCONFIG.
 Up to 17 additional slots may be added to support AUTOCONFIG only devices.
-See 2.0.2.3 AUTOCONFIG PCI Slots.
+See 2.2 AUTOCONFIG PCI Slots.

 Examples, assuming the PCI Local Bridge base address is $6000 0000: